 The NRC also studies major transportation accidents across the country to understand the actual accident conditions.
 These studies allow NRC to determine whether its regulations would protect the public if large quantities of radioactive materials were involved.
 These studies coupled with the risk assessments give the NRC added confidence in the safety of spent fuel shipments.

 The NRC and the Department of Energy jointly operate a system to track domestic and foreign nuclear materials shipments.
-In addition, the NRC requires that licensees and carriers involved in spent fuel shipments:
+The NRC also requires those involved in spent fuel shipments to:

 - Follow only approved routes;

 - Provide armed escorts through heavily populated areas;

 - Coordinate with law enforcement agencies before shipments; and